CS410-2015Fall/Group_29_Let-s-Do-This/server/README.md

 1. Activate venv (http://docs.python-guide.org/en/latest/dev/virtualenvs/ "see also")
 1. Make sure the database is online, e.g by using pgAdmin III
-1. Run by lgt server typing `python manage.py runserver` from server/ldt
+1. Run lgt server by typing `python manage.py runserver` from /server/ldt
 1. server will be available at 127.0.0.1:8000 (localhost)
 1. Load the browser for all GET/POST/PUT/DELETE requests, provided by Django Rest Framework.
 1. Use httpie or cURL for terminal/command line requests.

+## Running Django unit tests

+1. Activate venv (http://docs.python-guide.org/en/latest/dev/virtualenvs/ "see also")
+1. Run all unit tests by typing `python manage.py test` from /server/ldt

 ## Deploying to Droplet/Production Server